NethServer/ns8-docs/webtop.rst

 .. image:: _static/webtop-sync_google.png

-For CardDav address books, as well as for remote CalDAV calendars, you can select whether to perform a full synchronization or only for changes.
+For CardDAV address books, as well as for remote CalDAV calendars, you can select whether to perform a full synchronization or only for changes.
 To do this, right-click on the phonebook (or on the calendar), :guilabel:`Edit Category`:

 .. image:: _static/webtop-edit_sync_google.png